 - Blow up red balloons with regular air, and instruct everyone to keep their balloon from touching the ground.
 Anyone whose balloon hits the floor is out.
 The last person keeping their balloon afloat wins.
 You could make the balloons resemble strawberries by taping green paper leaves on top and drawing brown seeds all over them.

 - Another use for the red balloons involves racing across the yard while contestants keep the balloons between their knees the entire time.
 If a balloon drops, the player must go back to the starting line.

-- Purchase strawberry-filled hard candies (compare prices), scatter and hide them around your yard, give each child a small berry basket (compare prices)and set everyone off on a strawberry hunt (as opposed to an Easter egg hunt).
+- Purchase strawberry-filled hard candies, scatter and hide them around your yard, give each child a small berry basket, and set everyone off on a strawberry hunt (as opposed to an Easter egg hunt).

 - What kids' party is complete without pinning the "tail" on something?
-Hang a picture of Strawberry Shortcake, blindfold each child and hand them a paper hat, and then have them try to pin it to her head.
+Hang a picture of Strawberry Shortcake, blindfold each child, and hand them a paper hat.
+Have them try to pin it to her head.

 For party favors, send the guests home with something they can use again and again, like a strawberry headband or barrette.
 You can make them yourself or purchase them.

-Another party favor idea: send everyone with a berry basket (compare prices) full of small strawberry-shaped cutout cookies.
+Another party favor idea: send everyone with a berry basket full of small strawberry-shaped cutout cookies.

 Or, give each child a mini pie in a mason jar.
 Parents might like that option better than the cookies since they likely don't want their child gobbling up the cookies on the drive home after consuming birthday cake and perhaps other sugary treats.
 The pie must be baked at home at a later time, and it lets them pretend to be a Strawberry Shortcake character, most of whom are adept at making sweets.